 the text at various speeds (PB).
 The three buttons at the top (STOP, START

 and RESET) are used to control the internal text counters.
-To the left of
+At the left

-the STOP button is a 2-pin LEMO socket for connection to the transmitter,
+is a socket for connection to the transmitter (OUT) plus a jack socket for

-earphone (MON).
-The MON-socket is also used for recharging the internal
+The MON-socket is also used for recharging the batteries.
+1

-So far, two versions of the MMP have been found:
+Tthe following two versions of the MMP are known:

-It is pictured in Louis Meulstee's excellent book Wireless for the Warrior,
+is featured in Louis Meulstee's excellent book Wireless for the Warrior,

 Volume 4 .
 An

-This version has a few improvements over the earlier MMP-A, but is otherwise
+It has a few improvements over the earlier MMP-N, but is

 functionally identical.
 The power switch and the L/F switch are both